vindioai/QVBlock/README.md

 }

+### 📄 Technical Support / Consultancy
+If you need any technical support, tutorial, or consultancy on how to train your QV model variants on your dataset or application, please contact us at
+📩 Contact: [vindioai@gmail.com] and also CC [info@vindioai.com] for more details.

 ### 🔬 QVBlock Architecture
 ![Alt text](QVBlock.png)

-Check how the QVBlock architecture looks like by downloading the architecture image from the main branch.
+🔬 Check how the QVBlock architecture looks like by downloading the architecture image from the main branch.